CSEANZ/Sesame/README.md

 }
 ```

-These options could be added to any ASP.NET Core site to add this style of OpenId Connect based voice authentication.
+These options enable any ASP.NET Core site to use OpenId Connect based voice authentication.

 Configure these options in `appsettings.json`.